dmbarbour/glas/docs/GlasNamespaces.md

 In case of long-running computations, we might heuristically garbage collect intermediate definitions.
 This can be understood as an aggressive form of dead-code elimination: we can eliminate definitions if they are not reachable from a 'rooted' definition (e.g. a public def in user config, or 'app.\*' def in a script) or a pending computation.
 The 'ns.link' translation determines what is reachable from a pending namespace computation.
 We can also garbage collect 'dead' namespace threads if we determine they'll be waiting forever.
 See *Namespace Processes and Channels* for a design pattern that relies on garbage collection.

 We can begin processing definitions before a namespace is fully evaluated.
 We can apply typecheckers, optimizers, staged computing, check static assertions, and further compile abstract assembly to executable binary code.
 In context of 'ns.eval', concurrent processing is expected, but we can also reduce latency for starting an application, or garbage collect 'app.start' or a prefix to 'app.main' after we've started.

-## Abstract Assembly

-I call the Lisp-like AST encoding 'abstract assembly' because every constructor node is abstracted in the namespace.
-In contrast to concrete encodings like bytecodes, it is very convenient to extend, restrict, or redirect these names via 'link' translations.

-We assume the system defines a set of 'primitive' constructor names, such as '%i.add' for arithmetic and '%seq' for procedural composition.
-The '%' prefix will simplify recognition and translation.
-Usually, we'll forward primitives through the namespace unmodified, so `import ... as foo` might use a TL similar to `{ "" => "foo.", "%" => "%" }`.

-We can evaluate AST to a canonical form by applying scope translations then simplifying localizations.
-Evaluation of a scope node involves rewriting or invalidating names and appending the list of translations to an internal scope node or localization.

 ## Translations